yoshuawuyts/fax/README.md

 [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-A middleware stack for the client built with generators.
+Middleware stack for the client.
+Leverages ES6 generators.
 WIP, do not use.

 ## Installation
 ```bash